Ministerial and Other Salaries Act 1975

 The Ministerial and Other Salaries Act 1975 (c.
-27) is an Act of the Parliament of the United Kingdom that governs the salaries of ministerial and certain other political offices in the UK.
+27) is an act of the Parliament of the United Kingdom that governs the salaries of ministerial and certain other political offices in the UK.
+It was amended by the Ministerial Salaries (Amendment) Act 2026.

-In 2003, a joint public bill committee deemed the Act one of "the fundamental parts of constitutional law..."
+In 2003, a joint public bill committee deemed the act one of "the fundamental parts of constitutional law..."

+Provisions

 Salaries

-The Act also sets out the salaries of government ministers, opposition leaders, opposition whips and the speakers of the two houses of Parliament, as set out below:
+The act sets out the salaries of government ministers, opposition leaders, opposition whips and the speakers of the two Houses of Parliament.
+(Note: Some salaries set out in the act are different depending on whether the office holder is an MP or not.
+Office holders who are MPs also receive a salary by virtue of that role.)

 Government ministers

-There can be up to 100 paid posts across the following ministerial offices.
+There can be up to 111 paid posts across the following ministerial offices (this limit was 100 before 29 April 2026).